 I wasn’t looking.
 And despite my sister’s encouragement, I wasn’t eager to meet the guy she kept saying was a very nice man.
 She’d worked with him for decades and had even showed me his Facebook Page.
 Nice smile.
 Good looking.
 But I’d gotten used to being on my own lo’ those many years and frankly didn’t want the drama.

 Then she invited me to a Military Appreciation Day concert.
 Mom, Dad and my sister were planning to go.
 She added, “Oh and Doug’s coming too.”

-Great.
+Great!
 Pressure.
-I said, “Okay, but just don’t make me sit next to him.”
+“Okay but just don’t make me sit next to him, I said.”
 I didn’t want a setup.
 I’d been in the new house just a few years after the wildfire burned my old one down and was happy to have some peace in my life.
-But just in case, I brought my best friend along too – for protection ya know.
+But just in case, I brought along my best friend – for protection ya know.